Skin Cancer Screening (PDQ®): Screening - Health Professional Information [NCI]

 - Basal cell carcinoma.

 Melanoma is a reportable cancer in U.S. cancer registries, so there are more reliable estimates of incidence than is the case with nonmelanoma skin cancers.
-In 2017, it is estimated that 87,110 individuals in the United States will be diagnosed with melanoma and approximately 9,730 will die from it.
-The incidence of melanoma has been increasing for at least 30 years.
-Among adults aged 50 years and older, the incidence rate has increased by 2% to 5% per year; however, data from 2004 to 2013 indicate that incidence rates stabilized among individuals younger than 50 years.[5 ]
-From 2005 to 2014, mortality rates stabilized among individuals aged 50 years and older and declined by 2.6% per year in individuals younger than 50 years.[5 ]
-The long-term rise in incidence rates is caused by, at least in part, screening in clinical settings and self-examination resulting from campaigns to increase skin cancer awareness.
+In 2020, it is estimated that 100,350 individuals in the United States will be diagnosed with melanoma and approximately 6,850 will die of it.
+The incidence of melanoma has been increasing for at least 30 years: from 2007 to 2016, the incidence rate increased by 2.2% per year among adults aged 50 years and older; however, data from the same time period indicate that incidence rates decreased by 1.2% per year in individuals younger than 50 years.[5 ]
+From 2013 to 2017, mortality rates declined by 5.7% per year in individuals aged 50 years and older and declined by 7.0% per year in individuals younger than 50 years.[5 ]
+The long-term rise in incidence rates is caused, at least in part, by screening in clinical settings and self-examination resulting from campaigns to increase skin cancer awareness.

 A study of skin biopsy rates in relation to melanoma incidence rates obtained from the Surveillance, Epidemiology, and End Results Program (SEER) of the National Cancer Institute indicated that much of the observed increase in incidence between 1986 and 2001 was confined to local disease and was most likely caused by overdiagnosis as a result of increased skin biopsy rates during this period.[7 ]
 A second study that used SEER data between 2002 and 2009 reported similar findings.[8 ]